-1) In most cases, a new employee shall be paid the minimum rate of pay for the position.
-Exceptions may be granted upon the written prior approvals of the department director, the appropriate Deputy County Administrator, the County Administrator, and the Human Resources Director.

-- 2) The minimum rate for each position is based upon the assumption that a new employee meets the minimum qualifications stated in the class specifications.
-Human Resources will coordinate with departments to ensure the minimum qualifications for positions align with the desired proficiency levels to meet business need. - 3) If a selected candidate exceeds the minimum qualifications stated in the class specification and will not accept appointment at the minimum rate for the position, the candidate may be appointed at a higher rate up to ten percent (10%) above the minimum of the salary range or advanced appointment rate for the classification upon the written approval of the department director and the Human Resources Director.
+- In most cases, a new employee shall be paid the minimum rate of pay for the position.
+Exceptions may be granted upon the written prior approvals of the department director, the appropriate Deputy County Administrator, the County Administrator, and the Human Resources Director. - 2) The minimum rate for each position is based upon the assumption that a new employee meets the minimum qualifications stated in the class specifications.
+Human Resources will coordinate with departments to ensure the minimum qualifications for positions align with the desired proficiency levels to meet business needs. - 3) If a selected candidate exceeds the minimum qualifications stated in the class specification, the candidate may be appointed at a higher rate up to ten percent (10%) above the minimum of the salary range or advanced appointment rate for the classification upon the written approval of the department director and the Human Resources Director.
 Appointments up to the maximum of the salary range may be authorized by the County Administrator.
 These cases should be thoroughly analyzed and measured against objective qualification standards including, but not limited to, related job experience, educational background, comparable market data, internal salary equity, available resources, and federal wage and hour laws.
 Consideration should be given to review and compare the salaries of employees in similar positions.
-In addition, every effort should first be made to recruit a qualified employee who will accept appointment at the minimum rate for the position.